Heal My Son

 I stand as David before Goliath…but in my case it is for the health of my son.
-The giant “Goliath” in my life is the fear that he won’t heal!
+The giant “Goliath” in my life is the fear that he won’t heal to a place of being independent!
 There I said it!
 It doesn’t give any power to the fear.
 It just acknowledges a giant to conquer.

 A few years ago, my husband and I have our first baby.
 It is a special time anticipated for 37 weeks.
-Then I feel no movement and my OBGYN and sweet friend pulls the ultrasound to discover there is no amniotic fluid in the sack.
+Then I feel no movement and my OBGYN and sweet friend discovers via the ultrasounic equipment; there is no amniotic fluid in the sack.
 We meet at the hospital in the evening.

-My parents are called for support and we all just pray.
-Stay.calm.
+My parents hurry to our side for support and we all just pray and try to stay calm.

 The evening is fun.
 Our OB hangs out in the room and we talk of many things and laugh.
-I must be induced with pitocin, but I refuse anything else because it seems imperative to give our baby a drug-free entrance, especially with the issue of “lacking fluid”.
+I must be induced with pitocin, but I refuse anything else because if we have complications I want to give our baby the cleanest environment possible.
+Especially with the issue of “lacking fluid”.

 He is born, but he is not breathing.
 Then he breathes.
 The doctors whisk him away and I send my husband– please stay with him!
 The problem is that all of our medical friends come to see us and tell us something is wrong.
 After a lot of blood draws and every specialist’s analyses, there is no conclusive data.

 From the onset because he is not breathing, he is diagnosed born with an anoxic brain injury.
 Fancy medical terms for “lack of oxygen”.
 Our son has a combination of several different indications, yet different from each individual condition.
 Therefore, it doesn’t have a name.
 [Not a fan of labeling, so that’s O.K. with me.
 “He is my son” is a great label.]